Huey Lewis: Early life

 Huey Lewis was born in New York City.
-His father, Hugh Anthony Cregg Jr., was an Irish-American from Boston, and his mother, Maria Magdalena Barcinska, was Polish, from Warsaw.
-His grandfather, Hugh Cregg, was district attorney of Essex County, Massachusetts from 1931 to 1959.
+His father, Hugh Anthony Cregg Jr., was an Irish-American from Boston, and his mother, Maria Magdalena Barcinska, was a Polish immigrant, from Warsaw.
+His grandfather, Hugh Cregg, was district attorney of Essex County, Massachusetts, from 1931 to 1959.

 Lewis was raised in Marin County, California, living in Tamalpais Valley and Strawberry, and attending Strawberry Point Elementary School (where he skipped second grade) and Edna Maguire Junior High School in Mill Valley.
 When he was 13, his parents divorced.
-He attended and graduated from the Lawrenceville School, a then-all-male prep school in New Jersey, in 1967, and he achieved a perfect score of 800 on the math portion of the SAT.
+He attended and graduated from the Lawrenceville School, a then all-male prep school in New Jersey, in 1967, and he achieved a perfect score of 800 on the math portion of the SAT.
 He was also an all-state baseball player.
 Lewis attended Cornell University in Ithaca, New York.

 His mother had an extramarital affair with Beat Generation poet Lew Welch, who became his stepfather.
 Lewis credits Welch with inspiring him in his early teenage years.
 His mother was close friends with the Grateful Dead's manager and extended family.

 In an interview with David Letterman, Lewis talked about hitchhiking across the country back to New York City and how he learned to play the harmonica while waiting for rides.
-He talked about hanging out at the airport for three days until he stowed away on a plane to Europe.
+He talked about hanging out at an airport for three days until he stowed away on a plane to Europe.
 In later interviews, Lewis would reveal other encounters he had traveling around Europe.
 While visiting Aberdeen, Scotland, with no money and nowhere to sleep, he claimed that the locals were very hospitable by offering him somewhere to stay.
 In Madrid, Spain, he became an accomplished blues player as he hitchhiked and supported himself by busking with his harmonica.
 He gave his first concerts in Madrid, earning enough money to buy a plane ticket back to the US.

 Upon his return, Lewis entered the engineering program at Cornell University.
-While there he made friends with Lance and Larry Hoppen who later played with Orleans and Eddie Tuleja of King Harvest.
+While there he made friends with Lance and Larry Hoppen, who later played with Orleans, and with Eddie Tuleja of King Harvest.
 Initially an active student, Lewis soon lost interest in college.
-He signed up with a band called Slippery Elm, and in December 1969 during his junior year, he dropped out of Cornell and moved back to the San Francisco Bay Area.
-His aim was to continue playing music, though along the way he also tried other fields of work including landscaping, carpentry, wedding and event planning, as well as delivering and selling natural foods.
+He signed up with a band called Slippery Elm and, in December 1969 during his junior year, he dropped out of Cornell and moved back to the San Francisco Bay Area.
+He stated that California was where "it was all happening."
+His aim was to continue playing music, though along the way he also tried other fields of work including landscaping, carpentry, and wedding and event planning, as well as delivering and selling natural foods.